1414213/scwin2/README.md

 "IsLayered": true,
 "Name": ""
 ```
 Functions like action layers in Steam Input.
-Layers an action map when it is pressed and removes it when released.  `Name` specifies the action map to choose.  `IsLayered` sets transparency; when true if an input in the layer is unbound the program will then try to use the equivalent input from the layer below.$ensp;When false an input with no simulated input bound to it will do nothing.
+Layers an action map when pressed and removes it when released.  `Name` specifies the action map to choose.  `IsLayered` sets transparency; when true if an input in the layer is unbound the program will then try to use the equivalent input from the layer below.
+When false an input with no simulated input bound to it will do nothing.
 It is recommended to keep this true.

 ### ButtonDoubler
 ```
 "$type": "Backend.ButtonDoubler, scwin",
 "Button": Button
 ```
-Taps `Button` when pressed and taps it again when released.
+Taps `Button` when pressed and taps it again when it is released.

 ### ButtonDualStage
 ```